MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 <!-- ====================================================================== -->
 ## Package your PWA for the Store

-Now that you have your app publishing information, generate a Windows app package for your PWA by using PWA Builder.
+Now that you've gathered the publishing information about your app, generate a Windows app package for your PWA by using PWA Builder.

 To generate an app package: